Persian sweets

 Pistachios, roses and saffron can be named as inseparable elements when it comes to Persian sweets or even savoury.

 It is impossible to neglect the importance of saffron in Persian cuisine in sweet and savory dishes as it plays a significant role, infusing every spoonful with its invigorating, seductive fragrance, unique golden colour and discerning floral flavour.
 Mashhad is the center of the saffron harvest in Iran.
 Because of the scrupulous harvesting method, saffron is one of the most expensive spices in the world.
 In order to make nearly half a kilo of saffron, 75,000 saffron crocus flowers are required.
-Iran, where the spice is ubiquitous in its cuisine, grows about 90% of the world’s saffron.
+Iran, where the spice is ubiquitous in its cuisine, grows about 90% of the world’s saffron

 order catering